Welcome to the trials list!

 Moderate burden on patient More information Started >3 years ago More information

-Sponsor: University of Texas Southwestern Medical Center (other) Phase: NA Start date: Dec.
+Sponsor: University of Texas Southwestern Medical Center (other) Phase: Other/unknown Start date: Dec.
 18, 2015

 HealthScout AI summary: Adults with non-hematologic cancers (excluding SCLC, germ cell, or unknown primary) and up to 10 non-brainstem brain mets ≤3 cm, radiation-naïve to the brain, receive single-fraction stereotactic radiosurgery alone with dose escalation to define the maximum tolerated dose.
 Prior systemic therapy and/or surgery allowed if at least one lesion remains for SRS; outcomes include safety within 90 days and local control/response, without whole-brain radiotherapy.